capri1989/reveal.js/README.md

-This is my presentation for the openSUSE conference in Prague 2018 https://events.opensuse.org/conference/oSC18/program/proposal/1990
+This is my presentation for the openSUSE conference in Prague 2018 https://events.opensuse.org/conference/oSC18/program/proposal/1990/

 Ceph - The Distributed Storage Solution
-Isn't a single NAS system sufficient?